masibasi/KEA-about/README.md

 # About

-Instruction page of KEA-ACCELER Team.
+Introduction page of KEA-ACCELER Team.

 ## Getting Started with Create React App